Python Text Analysis

 Bayesian statistical analysis is increasingly widely used in social, educational, and physical sciences.
 This group explores example applications and compares various computational strategies.

-Time: Friday, 10AM (may re-schedule) Watson Library Room 475 (may re-locate to larger room)
+Time: Friday, 11AM (alternates with Bayesian Workgroup) Watson Library Room 475 (may re-locate)

 This group will develop working examples for usage high performance computing (HPC) systems.
 We will revise existing working examples for HPC (parallel-programs) and develop new examples.
 The selection of new projects is driven by the needs of the group participants.